Break Up with Your Girlfriend, I'm Bored: North America

-In the United States, "Break Up with Your Girlfriend, I'm Bored" debuted at number two on the US Billboard Hot 100 behind Grande's "7 Rings", which was her 13th top 10 song on the chart.
+In the United States, "Break Up with Your Girlfriend, I'm Bored" debuted at number two on the Billboard Hot 100 behind Grande's "7 Rings", which was her 13th top 10 song on the chart.
 With "7 Rings", "Break Up with Your Girlfriend, I'm Bored", and "Thank U, Next" simultaneously occupying the top three positions on the Hot 100 chart dated February 23, 2019, Grande became the first artist to monopolize the entire top three positions on the chart since the Beatles did so in 1964, and the first solo and female artist to accomplish this feat.
 The song remained on the chart for a total of 20 weeks, and was certified triple platinum by the Recording Industry Association of America (RIAA) on June 15, 2020, for sales of over 3,000,000 equivalent units in the United States.

 The song debuted on the Billboard Streaming Songs and Digital Songs charts at number two, lodging 59.2 million first week streams, and 36,000 digital downloads sold within its first week respectively.
 Additionally, on the Dance Club Songs chart dated May 4, 2019, "Break Up with Your Girlfriend, I'm Bored" became Grande's seventh overall number one song and her fourth number one song in 2019, which was assisted with remixes by Dirty Werk, Country Club Martini Crew and Eric Kupper.
 On the Mainstream Top 40 chart issued May 4, 2019, it peaked at number three and remained for 20 weeks.
 "Break Up with Your Girlfriend, I'm Bored" ranked at number 21 on The 25 Most-Consumed Songs of 2019 chart compiled by BuzzAngle Music, having sold more than 2,258,795 units.
-The song debuted at its number two peak behind "7 Rings" on the Canadian Hot 100 chart dated February 23, 2019, and was certified quadruple platinum by Music Canada (MC) on April 16, 2021, for 320,000 track-equivalent sales in the country.
+The song debuted at its number two peak behind "7 Rings" on the Canadian Hot 100 chart dated February 23, 2019, and was certified quintuple platinum by Music Canada (MC) on January 12, 2024, for 400,000 track-equivalent sales in the country.